dalmo1991/superflexPy/doc/components.rst

    :align: center

 A node is a collection of multiple units assumed to operate in parallel.
-In the context of semi-distributed models, the node represents a single catchment and the units represent multiple landscape elements (areas) within the catchment.
+In the context of semi-distributed models, a node represents a single catchment and the units represent multiple landscape elements (areas) within the catchment.
-The node can be run either alone or as part of a bigger :ref:`components_network`.
+A node can be run either alone or as part of a bigger :ref:`components_network`.

-The default behavior of the nodes is that parameters are *shared* between elements of the same unit, even if it belongs to multiple nodes.
+The default behavior of nodes is that parameters are *shared* between elements of the same unit, even if that unit belongs to multiple nodes.
 This SuperflexPy design choice is motivated by the unit being intended to represent areas that have the same hydrological response.
 The idea is that the hydrological response is controlled by the parameters, and therefore elements of